smyrgeorge/actor4k/README.md

 The primary objective is to create a minimal actor system capable of functioning in cluster mode.

-# Key concepts
+## Key concepts

 - Using the `SWIM` gossip protocol for node/network discovery and low level communication.
+- Using `gRPC` for the necessary communications from one node to another.
-- Using the `raft` consensus algorithm for:
+- Using the `raft` consensus algorithm for (only for `DYNAMIC` node management):
   - `leader election`: the leader is responsible to manage the cluster state (add/remove nodes)
-    - `cluster state` across the nodes of the network
+  - `maintain cluster state`: replicate the cluster state across the nodes of the network

-- Using `gRPC` for the necessary communications from one node to another.
+## Node management
+We offer 2 types of node management
+- `STATIC`: The cluster is initialized with a fixed number of nodes, and any changes to the network will not be applied.
+For instance, if a node restarts or stops, the other nodes will continue sending traffic to that node.
+This mode can be a suitable option for small clusters (e.g., 2-5 nodes) as it simplifies the cluster's operation and management.
+- `DYNAMIC`: The cluster will be initialized with a set of nodes (`seed-members`).
+Then, the leader of the network will scan for changes and initiate a shard migration process for each change.
+For example, when a new node is discovered, it will be added to the network after the shard migration is completed.
+Please note that this functionality has not been thoroughly tested yet, so we may encounter data corruption.

 ## Work in progress